getty-zig/getty.so/pages/guide/interfaces.md

 # Interfaces

-Most of your interactions with Getty will consist of you implementing various interfaces defined by Getty.
-As such, it's important to understand how Getty interfaces work and how to implement them.
+Most of your interactions with Getty will consist of implementing the various interfaces Getty defines.
+As such, it's important to understand how __Getty interfaces__ work and how to implement them.

-__Getty interfaces__ are just regular functions and their constraints are specified as a parameter list.
+Getty interfaces are functions and their constraints are specified as a parameter list.

 {% label Zig code %}
 {% highlight zig %}